Addressing New HOPE Tool Requirements in Hospice

 - Agitation

-In addition, documentation of the patient’s pain regimen including whether they are taking a scheduled or as needed opioid as well as their bowel regimen is required.
+In addition, HOPE requires documentation of the patient’s pain regimen, including whether they are taking a scheduled or as-needed opioid, as well as their bowel regimen.
 Submissions for these visits must be completed within 30 days of each visit.

 Utilization of Pharmacists

-Pharmacists are uniquely positioned to assist the hospice care team in addressing and managing the symptoms associated with the HOPE tool.
-GalenusCare utilizes Precision Pharmacists who specialize in the care of older adults to participate in the care of hospice patients.
+Pharmacists are uniquely positioned to assist the hospice care team in addressing and managing the HOPE symptoms.
+At GalenusCare, our Precision Pharmacists specialize in the care of older adults and can participate in the care of hospice patients.

-In addition to CPAs, GalenusCare utilizes proprietary Symptom Management Pack for Timely Optimized Medications (SyMPTOM) kits to not only address the 8 HOPE symptoms, but also common comorbidities including heart failure and seizures.
-These kits include common medications available as an order set to be sent to the patient’s home or place of care.
-This eliminates the waiting time for receiving these acutely needed medications because they are available on-hand before the symptoms occur.
-Under a CPA, the medications in the SyMPTOM kit are available for use by the nurse and/or patient with a call to the pharmacist.
+In addition, GalenusCare utilizes proprietary SyMPTOM kits to proactively address the HOPE symptoms and common co-morbidities including heart failure and seizures.
+These kits eliminate the waiting time for receiving these acutely needed medications because they are available on-hand before the symptoms occur.
+Through collaboration with the Precision Pharmacist, the medications in the SyMPTOM kit are available for use by the nurse and/or patient with a call to the pharmacist.

-Precision Pharmacists are trained on the GalenusCare safety analytics tool which helps to identify high risk multi-drug interactions as well as medications associated with an increased risk of falls and cognitive impairment.
-The tool helps to guide recommendations including changing the time of administration, adjusting doses, and therapeutic substitution or discontinuation.
+GalenusCare Precision Pharmacists use advanced medication safety analytics to help identify high risk multi-drug interactions as well as medications associated with an increased risk of falls and cognitive impairment.
+These analytics helps to guide clinical recommendations including changing the time of administration, adjusting doses, and therapeutic substitution or discontinuation.
 All recommendations and interventions are documented and available for viewing by the entire care team to maintain continuity of care.

 Summary